 Antibiotic therapy risks and side effects

 Before to take any medication, you should always talk to your doctor or dentist in order to avoid any unpleasant or dangerous side effect.
-This is an important precaution especially in case of pregnancy, breastfeeding or any other condition that requires you to take different drugs at the same time.
+This is an important precaution especially in case of pregnancy dental infection, while breastfeeding or in any other condition that requires you to take different drugs at the same time.

 Precaution: probiotics and lactic acid bacteria